Active case

 11.01.22

 After the initial hair relaxer lawsuit, more lawsuits were filed in nineteen districts .
 Attorneys representing the plaintiffs filed a motion to consolidate the related lawsuits into an MDL.
 With an MDL, similar cases could be transferred to a single district court.
-An MDL would streamline discovery, combine resources and ensure consistency in pre-trial rulings.
+An MDL would streamline discovery, combine resources and help with consistency in pre-trial rulings.

 The National Institutes of Health did a study using data from the Sister Study.
 They concluded that women who use hair-straightening products have a higher risk for uterine cancer than women who don’t .
 Using the products more than four times a year doubled their risk of developing uterine cancer.